muhammedaydiiinn/CODSOFT/README.md

-# CodSoft - Artificial Intelligence Internship Projects
+# CodSoft - Machine Learning Internship Projects

 This repository contains the projects completed during the CodSoft Artificial Intelligence Internship.
 Below are brief descriptions of the projects and files: